seven-of-eleven/designare-z390-opencore-efi/README.md

 <summary><strong>⚠️ HIGHLIGHTED CHANGES FROM PREVIOUS EFI ⚠️</strong></summary>

+### Note: Sequoia still has issues with WiFi and Bluetooth.

 #### Choose your config

 - Choose your preferred config.plist file and **rename it to config.plist**:

-  - config-no-wifi-bt.plist - `disables the internal WiFi and bluetooth`
+  - config-no-wifi-bt.plist - `disables the internal (Intel) WiFi and bluetooth`
     - most similar to older Releases.
 Use this if you have installed a 3rd party PCIE WiFi/bt card (Fenvi or other).
     - all WiFi and Bluetooth related kexts are disabled.
 If you need BluetoolFixup for your card you'll need to enable it.
 Also the child items listed below are commented out, simply remove the '#' at the front of the key value to enable them.
-  - config-wifi-bt.plist - `enables builtin WiFi and bluetooth`
+  - config-wifi-bt.plist - `enables builtin (Intel) WiFi and bluetooth`
     - use this if you **don't have** PCIE card but want to enable **builtin Intel WiFi/bt**
     - Kexts provided for Ventura, and Sonoma.
 Restricted by Min/Max Version values.